-WordPress accessibility is a vital component of website building that’s not discussed enough.
-But how accessible is WordPress?
+Accessibility in WordPress is an important component of website building that is not discussed enough.
+How accessible is the popular CMS?
 Why is accessibility so important?
-And how can you build an accessible website with WordPress?
+And how can you make your WordPress website accessible for everyone?

 Access for Everyone - Accessibility Facts

 And precisely because WordPress is so popular, it has a great influence on web accessibility.
-However, the topic of accessibility is not always at the forefront of a website owner’s mind.
-Instead, most website owners are concerned with choosing the right theme, improving their SEO rank, and making sure their website loads fast.
-There’s nothing wrong with that - but it should be just as important that your WordPress website is accessible to all.
+However, the topic of accessibility is not always at the forefront when developing and redesigning a website.
+Instead, many WordPress users are concerned with choosing the right theme, improving their SEO ranking and ensuring that their website loads quickly.
+There's nothing wrong with that - but it should be just as important that your WordPress website is accessible to all.

 According to statistics from Interactive Accessibility, 56 million Americans live with a disability.
 In addition, the Pew Research Center states that 54 percent of U.S. adults with disabilities use the Internet regularly.
 And that's just the United States.
 Globally, these numbers are on the rise.

 When you ignore accessibility, you’re excluding 20% of the world’s population from being able to use your website.
 In short, forgetting about accessibility isn't good for business.
 But more importantly, it’s terrible for creating a more just and equitable world.

-If you’ve been wondering how to build an accessible website with WordPress, this guide is for you.
-We’ll answer a few key questions, including:
+So if you've ever wondered how to create an accessible website with WordPress, this guide is for you.
+We'll answer some key questions, including:

 - What is web accessibility?

 - Is WordPress accessible out of the box?

-- What tools and WordPress accessibility plugins can be used to help build an accessible WordPress website?
+- What tools and plugins help you create an accessible WordPress website?